 Voting by Proxy.
-You should vote your proxy even if you plan to attend the annual meeting.
+You should vote your proxy on the enclosed WHITE proxy card even if you plan to attend the annual meeting.
 You can always change your vote at the annual meeting.
 Your latest dated vote before the annual meeting will be the vote counted.
-Voting instructions are included on your proxy card.
+Voting instructions are included on your WHITE proxy card.
 If you properly grant your proxy and submit it to the Company in time to vote, one of the individuals named as your proxy will vote your shares as you have directed.
-If no instructions are indicated on a properly executed proxy card or voting instruction, the shares will be voted "for" the election of all of the director nominees.
+If no instructions are indicated on a properly executed WHITE proxy card or voting instruction, the shares will be voted "for" the election of all of the director nominees.
 If other matters properly come before the annual meeting, the shares represented by proxies will be voted, or not voted, by the individuals named in the proxies in their discretion.